Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Outlook and conclusions

 \mbox

-Generalized parton distribution of nuclei has been recognized as a convenient tool to obtain novel information on nuclear structure in terms of quarks and gluons (for a review see {\it e.g.} \cite{Fucini:2020vpr}).
+Generalized parton distribution of nuclei has been recognized as a convenient tool to obtain novel information on nuclear structure in terms of quarks and gluons (for a review see \textit{e.g.}~\cite{Fucini:2020vpr}).
 Recent measurement of the DVCS on the $^4$He target reported in Ref.~\cite{Hattawy:2017woc} demonstrated the possibility to disentangle signals of the coherent and incoherent channels of nuclear DVCS.
 This opens new exciting perspectives in the field.
-Definitely, studies of nuclei structure through hard exclusive reactions open a new chapter in the high energy nuclear physics and will receive considerable attention in the experimental programs of existing (JLab) and future (\={P}ANDA, EIC) hadron physics experimental facilities.
+Definitely, studies of nuclei structure through hard exclusive reactions open a new chapter in the high energy nuclear physics and will receive considerable attention in the experimental programs of existing (JLab) and future (\=PANDA, EIC) hadron physics experimental facilities.

-It is therefore tempting to consider TDAs in a similar role.
+It is, therefore, tempting to consider TDAs in a similar role.
 TDAs defined as matrix element of the three-quark light-cone operator between hadronic states of unequal baryonic charge naturally appear in hard processes on nuclei.
 An example is provided by a near-forward transition occurring between two nuclei with baryon numbers differing by one unit.
-The simplest process of this kind, the electrodissociation of a deuteron nucleus, was considered in Sec.~\ref{SubSec_Def_deutronN_TDAs}: \be e(k)+d(p_d) \to \left(\gamma^*(q)+d(p_d) \right) + e(k') \to e(k')+ p(p_p)+ n(p_n). \ee The collinear factorized description involving the deuteron-to-nucleon TDAs (\ref{Param_ND_TDAs}) can be applied in the generalized Bjorken limit with either $|t|=|(p_d-p_p)^2|$ or $|u|= |(p_d-p_n)^2|$ near their minimal values, and much smaller than the hard scale $Q^2 =-q^2, \,W^2=(p_d+q)^2$ (see Fig.~\ref{Fig_Deutron_Diss}).
+The simplest process of this kind, the electrodissociation of a deuteron nucleus, was considered in Section~\ref{SubSec_Def_deutronN_TDAs}:

+The collinear factorized description involving the deuteron-to-nucleon TDAs (\ref{Param_ND_TDAs}) can be applied in the generalized Bjorken limit with either $| t| =| (p_d-p_p)^2| $ or $| u| = | (p_d-p_n)^2| $ near their minimal values, and much smaller than the hard scale $Q^2 =-q^2, \,W^2=(p_d+q)^2$ (see Fig.~\ref{Fig_Deutron_Diss}).

-If the deuteron were only an almost unbound system of a proton and a neutron sharing almost equally its energy-momentum, the deuteron-to-nucleon TDAs would be strongly peaked near $\xi= \frac{1}{3}$, with a width related to the Fermi motion effects inside deuteron.
+If the deuteron were only an almost unbound system of a proton and a neutron sharing almost equally its energy--momentum, the deuteron-to-nucleon TDAs would be strongly peaked near $\xi= \frac{1}{3}$, with a width related to the Fermi motion effects inside deuteron.
 Accessing these TDAs outside this peak will enable to probe the non-nucleonic Fock components of the deuteron wave-function \cite{Brodsky:1983vf}.